Child Safety Seats

 Step 4: About Age Eight and Older

 Children who are at least four feet and nine inches tall, usually about eight years old are safest in the back seat.
 Children younger than 13 years should never ride in a front seat equipped with an air bag.
-Generally, experts recommend that children be 100 pounds and about 5 feet tall before riding in the front.
+Generally, experts recommend that children be 100 pounds and about five feet tall before riding in the front.

 Learn how to properly use lap-shoulder seat belts.